gramster/photorg/README.md

 It can move files across file systems; if a simple rename fails it will fall back to copy/delete.

+    photorger unshadow --source=<folder>

+will look for files in the same folder that have the same name and differ only in letter case and will rename files as necessary so that when used in a case-insensitive fashion (e.g. as an SMB mount) the files will not shadow each other but be seen as distinct.

-This works for Unix-style paths only, so Mac/Linux and not Windows.
+This script currently works for Unix-style paths only, so Mac/Linux and not Windows.

 I take no responsibility for any loss or damage from using this script.
 Use --pretend until you have some confidence that it is not going to ruin your life.